tete-github/a-frame-walkabout/README.md

 when you reach the guardian boundary.

 Tested on the Oculus Quest 2.
-Rotate by bare hand pinching or pressing the "hold" button on a controller.
+Rotate by bare hand pinching or pressing the "grip" button on a controller.

 Test it [here](https://www.timatimak.eu/experiments/a-frame-walkabout/index.html).